Urjasheth20/Asynchronous_FIFO_using_system_verilog/Readme.md

+# Asynchronous FIFO
  This is a Clock Domain Crossing Project
 #Introduction
 FIFO stands for **First-In, First-Out**.